Current GM Ignition Recall Information for Oklahoma City Residents

-Ignition Recall for General Motors Vehicles Including Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, & Saturn Models
+Ignition Recall for Oklahoma City General Motors Vehicles Including Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, & Saturn Models

 The GM ignition recall now encompasses approximately 30 million vehicles worldwide in the Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, and Saturn lines.
-The vehicles affected by the General Motors ignition recall date from the 1997 – 2014 model years.
-Explore this page to learn the details of the GM ignition recall, including a thorough explanation of the defect, a complete list of vehicles included in the recall, and information about filing a General Motors ignition recall lawsuit.
+The Oklahoma City vehicles affected by the General Motors ignition recall date from the 1997 – 2014 model years.
+Explore this page to learn the details of the GM ignition recall, including a thorough explanation of the defect, a complete list of vehicles included in the recall, and information about filing a General Motors ignition recall lawsuit for Oklahoma City residents.

-Attorneys handling GM injury lawsuits believe persons and family members of persons who were injured as a result of the GM ignition recall may be eligible for significant compensation.
-This page provides a comprehensive look at GM ignition recalls including a full list of the vehicles affected.
+Attorneys handling GM injury lawsuits believe Oklahoma City persons and family members of persons who were injured as a result of the GM ignition recall may be eligible for significant compensation.
+This page provides a comprehensive look at GM ignition recalls including a full list of the vehicles affected in Oklahoma City.

-Due to an unsafe condition caused by a defective ignition switch, General Motors has recalled 30 million vehicles worldwide.
-As a result of low torque or low effort in the ignition switch cylinder, vehicles affected by the GM ignition recall can inadvertently switch from the “Run” key position to the “Accessory” or “Off” key positions while the car is in motion.
+Due to an unsafe condition caused by a defective ignition switch, General Motors has recalled 30 million vehicles worldwide, some of which were sold in Oklahoma City.
+As a result of low torque or low effort in the ignition switch cylinder, Oklahoma City vehicles affected by the GM ignition recall can inadvertently switch from the “Run” key position to the “Accessory” or “Off” key positions while the car is in motion.
 This can occur with the slightest touch of the steering column or keys, or can be caused by driving over a bump in the road.
 When a moving vehicle is switched off, electrical power is lost, disabling the brakes, steering, and air bags.
-Without the ability to brake or steer, the driver has lost control of the vehicle and only luck can prevent an accident.
+Without the ability to brake or steer, Oklahoma City drivers can lose control of the vehicle and only luck can prevent an accident.
 When a collision occurs, drivers and passengers rely on air bags to mitigate the effects of the impact.
-When airbags fail to deploy, passengers in the vehicle may suffer severe and permanent injuries or death.
+When airbags fail to deploy, passengers in the vehicle may suffer severe and permanent injuries or death in Oklahoma City.

 Evidence from GM ignition recall lawsuits in the form of internal company documents and depositions has established that General Motors engineers were aware of the tendency for some small GM cars to lose power while in operation.
 In 2004, prior to the launch of the ’05 model years, GM learned of the problem and opened an investigation.
 GM workers were able to recreate the problem in test drives, and sought a solution.
 Various solutions were conceived, but open considering the cost of a widespread GM ignition recall, the investigation was closed without further action.
 According to a March 12, 2014 article in USA Today, “A tracking inquiry and solutions were considered, but the inquiry was closed, the company said, ‘after consideration of the lead time required, cost and effectiveness of each of these solutions’."
 Ultimately, an engineer responsible for these parts approved the design of the ignition system even though he was aware of its flaws.

 The next year, in 2005, General Motors heard from many drivers about the problem, and again a redesign was proposed to improve the ignition system.
 The redesigned key was not produced at that time, nor was a GM ignition recall issued.
 In a private safety notification called a “Technical Service Bulletin”, GM notified dealerships of the tendency for certain General Motors vehicles including Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, and Saturn to lose power, disabling the airbags.
-Dealers were instructed only to offer information or solutions when customers complained of the problem, which was far short of the needed GM ignition recall.
+Dealers were instructed only to offer information or solutions when customers complained of the problem, which was far short of the needed GM ignition recall that could have protected Oklahoma City drivers from this dangerous defect.

-GM waited ten years to tell customers about the hazardous ignition defect in millions of vehicles.
+GM waited ten years to tell Oklahoma City customers about the hazardous ignition defect in millions of vehicles.

 In 2006, the engineer who originally approved the design of the ignition system approved a new design which represents an improvement over the first faulty ignition system.
-Again, no General Motors ignition recall was announced.
+Again, no General Motors ignition recall was announced and drivers in Oklahoma City remained in the dark.
 In fact, the new, improved ignition system did not even receive a new part number, making the change difficult to track.

 It was not until 2014, under new CEO Mary Barra, that the company finally announced a GM ignition recall.
 The company admits to at least 13 deaths resulting from loss of power to the airbags which can be traced to the GM ignition recall.
 The Center for Auto Safety, a consumer advocacy group, counts over 300 deaths that can be traced to the loss of power in General Motors vehicles.
 The company has faced aggressive questioning from federal investigators and congress regarding the long delay in issuing a GM ignition recall.